uqlibrary/technology-training/Python/seaborn_intermediate/seaborn_intermediate.md

             palette = "crest",
             kind = "violin")
 ```
-But this produces a strange graph (and takes some time to do so)
+But this produces a strange graph (and takes some time to do so) by considering *every* entry in **total bill** as a separate categorical variable, with its own plot.

 ![image](https://user-images.githubusercontent.com/118239146/225487647-1e5f5ba3-b4cb-4928-8bb9-7916bffeea15.png)